kmisiunas/sublime-writing-color-scheme/README.md

 ## Versions

  + **v2017-09-20** An update to make it compatible with sublime text v3.
 Also made comments a bit softer and main text a bit sharper.
+ + **v2018-02-21** Updated colors for labels and functions.
+Within text now they are less distracting.

 ## Author